-- 3 63.
-On this news, the price of First Republic common stock declined by \$22.14 per share, 4 or more than 16%, from a closing price of \$134.73 per share on October 13, 2022, to a closing price 5 of \$112.59 per share on October 14, 2022. - 6 64.
-Even after reporting slowing NII growth and plummeting NIM, however, First 7 Republic and its executives continued to misrepresent the extent of the Company's exposure to the 8 risks posed by increasing interest rates.
-During the Company's October 14, 2022 earnings conference 9 call, Defendant Roffler sought to reassure investors that, despite the Company's declining NIM, the 10 current environment created opportunities that would benefit First Republic:
+- 67. The truth began to emerge on October 14, 2022, when the Company announced disappointing third quarter 2022 financial results.
+Specifically, First Republic reported that NII growth had slowed to 20.6% year-over-year (down from 24.1% year-over-year growth the prior quarter) and NIM had plummeted to 2.71% (down from 2.80% the prior quarter).
+First Republic attributed the decrease in NIM to "average funding costs increasing more rapidly than the offsetting increase in the average yields on interest-earning assets." - 68.
+On this news, the price of First Republic common stock declined by \$22.14 per share, or more than 16%, from a closing price of \$134.73 per share on October 13, 2022, to a closing price of \$112.59 per share on October 14, 2022. - 69.
+Even after reporting slowing NII growth and plummeting NIM, however, First Republic and its executives continued to misrepresent the extent of the Company's exposure to the risks posed by increasing interest rates.
+During the Company's October 14, 2022 earnings conference call, Defendant Roffler sought to reassure investors that, despite the Company's declining NIM, the current environment created opportunities that would benefit First Republic: